diego-aslz/delphi/_posts/2013-06-28-working-around-ps3-lagged-updates.md

 ### My own proxy

-Using [Vagrant Up][1], I created a new little virtual machine using linux:
+Using Vagrant Up, I created a new little virtual machine using linux:

 {% highlight bash %}
 vagrant init